digivi13/Keyboard-Mesh/README.md

 Mesh network of virtual keyboards using ESP32-S3 USB OTG devices

-the following coniguration variables can be adjusted "deviceID" -> The identification number o the device "MESH_SSID" -> Username for mesh network (all devices need to have same value!)
-  "MESH_PASSWORD" -> Password for mesh network (all devices need to have same value!)
+the following coniguration variables can be adjusted "deviceID" -> The identification number o the device \n "MESH_SSID" -> Username for mesh network (all devices need to have same value!) \n "MESH_PASSWORD" -> Password for mesh network (all devices need to have same value!)
   "MESH_PORT" -> Port that the mesh is operating on (all devices need to have same value!)
   "username" -> Pre programmed text string that is sent when the "UP+" button is pushed on the device